-One of the highlights of the activities of project B-4-2 was a huge three-day International Congress entitled “Thrace – Local Coinage and Regional Identity.
+One of the highlights of the activities of project B-4-2 was a huge international Congress entitled “Thrace – Local Coinage and Regional Identity.
 Numismatic Research in the Digital Age” held in 2015.
 The possibilities of discovering a specific Thracian identity in the various local Thracian coinages were discussed during this conference.
 A further topic was the question of how the social, economic and administrative conditions could evoke transformations of identity constructions.

 The second noteworthy event was the exhibition “Thrace 3.0: Coinage in the Land of Orpheus”.
 It was co-created by the BBAW’s DFG-project and the Münzkabinett and was presented for one year in the Bodemusem.
 The exhibition included special showcases with coins of Philippopolis and Pautalia with instructive expressions of local identities.

 Furthermore, the project staff had the opportunity to publish several papers and to present their results not only at Topoi events, but also at many other scientific forums, for instance at the XV International Numismatic Congress at Taormina (Sicily).